surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 ## Test and Save Connection

 <b>4.
-Test Connection:</b> check if the entered information is running accurately.
+Test Connection:</b> check if the entered information is running accurately and weather the database is ab.

 > On hitting test connection button, it displays a success message if entered information is correct, if not displays a error message.